SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 js-angular-forms-17-Introducing-Forms-Module

-Angular is module-based, and to handle forms, we need **Forms Module**.
+Since Angular is module-based, to handle forms we have to import the **FormsModule**.

-Import the following in `app.module.ts`.
+You can do so in `app.module.ts` as shown below:

 ```js
 import { FormsModule } from '@angular/forms';